 If you're reading this, you've likely heard the term "backyard office" pop up in conversations recently, or maybe you've seen the increase in news coverage from major publications such as The Wall Street Journal, Business Insider, and The New York Times.

-With the end of the pandemic within sight, is the backyard office just a passing fad?
 Since mandatory work-from-home orders started the trend of separate home-office structures, you may think a return to office-based work will end it.

 Not so fast.

 Despite the interest employees have in meeting in person once it's safe to do so, the majority plan on splitting the workweek between working from home and the office.
 Incorporating an at-home workspace with the right technology can keep your remote work culture strong and be an essential part of maintaining a happy balance.

 Here's why the stand-alone office keeps gaining in popularity and how it can help you support your hybrid workforce.

 The freestanding home office concept actually predates the COVID-19 pandemic.
 The backyard office trend has been on the rise for over a decade now.
 Like most trends, the coronavirus simply accelerated its growth.

 One of the biggest frustrations when working remotely is trying to find a quiet place to work free from distraction.
 This is especially true when you have multiple people working from a single household, and that challenge is further multiplied for those who have kids at home learning online.